-Subscriptions are set at the organization level and are based on the calendar year (expiration on December 31 of a given year).
-If your institution has basic or premium access, all staff members listed on your ACUHO-I membership roster will have access to the data at that level.
-Each individual logs in using their own ACUHO-I credentials.
-However, only SHOs, and those individuals SHOs designate, can access compensation data, enter data, and make changes to the organization's subscription.

-SHOs will be prompted to update institutional data for the current data collection cycle each year and will be given options for access to all data on the platform.
+Subscriptions are set at the organization level and based on the calendar year (expiration on December 31).
+If an institution has basic or premium access, all staff members listed on the ACUHO-I membership roster have access to log in using their own ACUHO-I credentials.
+SHO's are prompted to update institutional data for the current data collection cycle each year.
 For questions about subscription options or pricing, please email chi@acuho-i.org.

-Instructions for how to purchase a Premium Subscription can be found on the Subscriptions and Pricing portion of the CHI webpage.
+Instructions for how to purchase a Premium Subscription can be found under Subscriptions and Pricing on the CHI webpage.